Caltech-AMBER/obelisk/docs/source/using_obelisk.rst

 In your code, you can write classes that inherit from these classes and thus gain the benefit of being an ``ObeliskNode``.

-Below we will walk through an example where we write code to control a simple two-link robot with a single actuator.
+Below, we will walk through an example where we write code to control a simple two-link robot with a single actuator.

 Controller Code
 ^^^^^^^^^^^^^^^